Simplon-IA-Bdx-1/give-me-some-credit-idhem27/README.md

 ### Identifiants
-Open the exemple_auth_sample.env file and replace the 'xxx' with your Kaggle and BigML credentials.
+Open the exemple_auth.env file and replace the 'xxx' with your Kaggle and BigML credentials.

 ### Available scripts
 In the <code>docker</code> directory, you can run:<br>